michael-spengler/distributed-ledger-technology-hands-on-lecture/open-source-projects-to-be-explored/overview.md

-# Recommendable Open Source Projects in the Web3 Space
+# Essential Open Source Projects in the Web3 Space
 Feel free to add to this list via Pull Request.

 ## GitCoin - Incentivizing Open Source / Public Goods Contributions